lexuancuong/aws-saa-c03/Networking.md

 ### Limitations
 - One IGW per VPC
 - Cannot attach to multiple VPCs

+### Notes
+If the EC2 instance does not have a public IP, it cannot communicate directly with the internet, even if the Internet Gateway is attached to the VPC and the route table allows access.
+This is because:
+A public IP is necessary for the instance to be addressable over the internet.
+Without a public IP, the instance has no globally routable address, and any outbound traffic will not have a return path.

 ## Bastion Hosts
 A Bastion Host (also known as Jump Box) is a server used to manage access to internal or private networks from an external network (usually the internet).